-Imaging tests such as x-rays, computed tomography (CT) scans, and magnetic resonance imaging (MRI) may be requested but are not necessary in every case.
-However, if your physical therapist suspects that your pain might be caused by an underlying condition, he or she may request testing from your physician and/or refer you to your physician for further evaluation.
+If your physical therapist suspects that your pain might be caused by an underlying condition, he or she may request imaging testing such as X-rays, computed tomography (CT) scans, and magnetic resonance imaging (MRI) from your physician.
+Your therapist may also refer you to your physician for further evaluation.
 Your physical therapist will work with your physician to provide the best diagnosis and treatment.

 How Can a Physical Therapist Help?

 Your physical therapist will help you set goals to reduce your symptoms and slow the progression of the disease.
 You'll learn how to safely exercise and continue to participate in your normal daily activities.